List of NBA annual rebounding leaders

 Wilt Chamberlain holds the all-time records for total rebounds (2,149) and rebounds per game (27.2) in a season; both records were achieved in the 1960–61 season.
 He also holds the rookie records for total rebounds, with 1,941 in the 1959–60 season.
 Among active players, Andre Drummond has the highest season rebound total (1,247) and the highest season rebounding average (15.99), both achieved in the 2017–18 season.
 At 22 years, 130 days, Dwight Howard is the youngest rebounding leader in NBA history (achieved in the season), while Dennis Rodman is the oldest at 36 years, 341 days (achieved in the season).

-Chamberlain has won the most rebounding titles in his career, with 11.
-Dennis Rodman has won a record seven consecutive rebounding titles.
-Moses Malone has won six rebounding titles.
-Howard has won five rebounding titles.
-Kevin Garnett and Bill Russell have won four rebounding titles each.
+Chamberlain won the most rebounding titles in his career, with 11.
+Dennis Rodman won a record seven consecutive rebounding titles.
+Moses Malone won six rebounding titles.
+Howard won five rebounding titles.
+Kevin Garnett and Bill Russell won four rebounding titles each.
 Drummond has won four rebounding titles.
 Elvin Hayes, Dikembe Mutombo, Hakeem Olajuwon, Ben Wallace, DeAndre Jordan, and Domantas Sabonis are the only other players who have won the title multiple times.
-Six players have won the rebounding title and the NBA championship in the same season: Mikan in 1953 with the Minneapolis Lakers; Russell in 1959, 1964, and 1965 with the Boston Celtics; Chamberlain in 1967 and 1972 with the Philadelphia 76ers and the Los Angeles Lakers, respectively; Bill Walton in 1977 with the Portland Trail Blazers; Malone in 1983 with the 76ers; and Rodman in 1996, 1997, and 1998 with the Chicago Bulls.
+Six players have won the rebounding title and the NBA championship in the same season: George Mikan in 1953 with the Minneapolis Lakers; Russell in 1959, 1964, and 1965 with the Boston Celtics; Chamberlain in 1967 and 1972 with the Philadelphia 76ers and the Los Angeles Lakers, respectively; Bill Walton in 1977 with the Portland Trail Blazers; Malone in 1983 with the 76ers; and Rodman in 1996, 1997, and 1998 with the Chicago Bulls.